 - Double-click the selected class or select Specification from the class shortcut menu.
-The Class specification dialog box opens.
-Click the Signal Receptions tab and then click the Create button.
-The Select Signal dialog box opens.
-Select a signal or create a new one.
-Click OK.
-The Signal Reception specification dialog box opens.
-Specify a new reception and click OK. - Select a class in the Browser tree.
+The Class Specification windowopens. - Click the Signal Receptions tab and then click the Create button.
+The Select Signal dialog opens.
+Select a signal or create a new one. - Click OK.
+The Signal Reception Specification window opens. - Specify a new reception and click OK. - Select a class in the Model Browser.
 From the class item shortcut menu, select New and then select Signal Reception. - Select a class shape and click the small red Insert New Signal Reception smart manipulation button.